Intercontinental Edinburgh The George

 It is very difficult to predict the weather in the United Kingdom - in the summer from May to late September is generally seen as the most pleasant time to visit.
 Rainfall is difficult to predict - but the UK does not receive as much as many are led to believe!
 In the winters, temperatures do fall, but there is nothing better than finding a remote pub with a roaring fire to sit beside after a long walk in the country.

-Call us on to start planning your vacation to Intercontinental Edinburgh The George or take a look at our itineraries to Edinburgh the Lowlands
+Call us on to start planning your holiday to Intercontinental Edinburgh The George or take a look at our itineraries to United Kingdom

 Located in the heart of Edinburgh The George is a classic luxury hotel, seamlessly blending restored original Georgian features with comfortable, modern furnishings.
 Perfectly located, Edinburgh's famous sites are moments away.